-

 Current Projects

 Like many folks at the Lab, I balance several roles and responsibilities.
-As a Group Leader in CED, I’m responsible for personnel management and capability development to meet – and anticipate – evolving programmatic needs.
-As an Associate Program Leader in S Program, I facilitate program development and project execution, and develop external collaborations and sponsor relationships.
+As a Section Leader in CED, I’m responsible for personnel management and capability development to meet – and anticipate – evolving programmatic needs.
+Across the groups and personnel in my section, I strive to understand people’s career objectives and partner with them to build the skills necessary for them to be ready for the next opportunity.
+I also facilitate program development and project execution and develop external collaborations and sponsor relationships.
 As a technical lead, I manage multidisciplinary teams that integrate high explosive and hydrodynamic experiments with high-fidelity modeling and simulation.
 In all these roles, I place a high emphasis on helping my team members develop new skills and identify interesting and challenging career opportunities.

 Learning Interests

-The "pathological" behavior of high explosives has captured my interest for most of my career at LLNL.
-Not only do these energetic materials react on time scales (microseconds) that require a significant temporal shift from our usual concept of time, but they also exhibit bizarre mechanical behaviors.
-Plus it’s hard to beat having "I get to blow things up" be part of your job description!
+The "pathological" behavior of materials under extremely rapid, high-pressure shock loadings has captured my interest for most of my career at LLNL; two example problem domains are hypervelocity impacts and structural response to high explosives.
+Not only do these shocks cause materials to react on time scales (microseconds) that require a significant temporal shift from our usual concept of time, but they also exhibit bizarre mechanical behaviors.
+Plus, it’s hard to beat having "I get to blow things up" be part of your job description!

 Career Path

-I’ve supported a wide range of activities in my 15-plus years at LLNL: multiphase blast explosives, linear shaped charge designs, conventional weapon effects, ballistic missile defense, lightweight armor development, asymmetric attack of critical infrastructure, and the nuclear weapons program.
+I’ve supported a wide range of activities in my 25-plus years at LLNL: orbital debris impacts, multiphase blast explosives, linear shaped charge designs, conventional weapon effects, ballistic missile defense, lightweight armor development, asymmetric attack of critical infrastructure, and the nuclear weapons program.
 I started as an individual contributor on several projects and then started guiding the work of other analysts.
 I consciously sought out project leadership and program development (sponsor interactions and relationship development) roles as my domain knowledge grew.
 As my program management skills matured, I became an Associate Program Leader with oversight over several projects.
-Most recently, I became a Group Leader with line management responsibility for seven engineers.
-While my APL role is more mission-focused and my GL role is more personnel and capability focused, both roles call for strategic and technical leadership to effectively meet the needs of current and future programmatic sponsors.
+I developed and refined my personnel management skills as a Group Leader with line management responsibility for staff engineers and postdocs.
+Most recently, I became a Section Leader with direct line management responsibility for eight group leaders and indirect line management responsibility for about seventy engineers.
+While programmatic leadership roles are more mission focused and line management roles are more personnel and capability focused, both roles call for strategic and technical leadership to effectively meet the needs of current and future programmatic sponsors.

 Ph.D., Structural Engineering and Structural Mechanics, UC Davis, 2004